 History of the Church, Volume VI

-The people of the State of Illinois, to all sheriffs, coroners and constables of said state greeting:
+The people of the State of Illinois to the keeper of the jail of said County, Greeting:

 Whereas Joseph Smith and Hyrum Smith of the county aforesaid, have been arrested upon oath of Augustine Spencer and Henry O. Norton, for the crime of treason, and have been brought before me as a justice of the peace in and of the said county, for trial at the seat of justice thereof, which trial has been necessarily postponed by reason of the absence of the material witnesses-to wit, Francis M. Higbee and others.
 Therefore, I command you, in the name of the people, to receive the said Joseph Smith and Hyrum Smith into your custody in the jail of the county aforesaid, there to remain until discharged by due course of law.

 Given under my hand and seal this 25th day June, A. D. 1844.

 R. F. SMITH J. P.

 Letter from Governor Ford to Joseph Smith on the Expositor Affair and Assuring Smith of Protection (June 22, 1944)